Canada’s Top 5 Commercial Construction Firms and the Projects They’re Leading in 2025

 Headquartered in Mississauga, Ontario, EllisDon is a leading employee-owned construction firm in Canada, known for its innovative approaches.
 With over 4,000 professionals and generating over $5 billion annually, the company manages projects from concept to operation.

-Specializing in commercial buildings, civil engineering, and heavy industry, EllisDon plays a crucial role in urban redevelopment and infrastructure.
-In 2025, they are focused on promoting sustainable practices and affordable housing, while pioneering techniques like modular construction and advanced technologies.
+Specializing in commercial buildings, civil engineering, and heavy industry, EllisDon plays a vital role in urban redevelopment and infrastructure development.
+In 2025, they are focused on promoting sustainable practices and affordable housing, while pioneering innovative techniques such as modular construction and advanced technologies.

 4. Graham Construction

-Based in Calgary, Alberta, Graham Construction has led the Canadian construction industry since 1926.
-With over 2,700 professionals and annual revenues exceeding $4 billion, the company has evolved from railway station construction to delivering diverse projects, including modern commercial buildings, industrial facilities, and major infrastructure.
+Based in Calgary, Alberta, Graham Construction has been a leading presence in the Canadian construction industry since 1926.
+With over 2,700 professionals and annual revenues exceeding $4 billion, the company has evolved from railway station construction to delivering a diverse range of projects, including modern commercial buildings, industrial facilities, and major infrastructure.

-Graham has been named to WaterCanada Magazine's Top 50 Canadian Water Projects for 2025, marking its second consecutive year.
+Graham has been named to WaterCanada Magazine's Top 50 Canadian Water Projects for 2025, marking its second consecutive year of recognition.
 This year's list features standout projects showcasing Graham's expertise in water treatment, stormwater management, flood protection, and its commitment to sustainability.

 5. Aecon Group Inc.